tyrell-snyders/ruin-manga/README.md

 ## Project Overview

-Ruin Mang is an ambitious project that aims to provide a feature-rich and user-friendly platform for reading manga while also managing user accounts seamlessly.
+Ruin Manga is an ambitious project that aims to provide a feature-rich and user-friendly platform for reading manga while also managing user accounts seamlessly.
 It leverages various technologies and microservices to achieve its goals.

 ## Frontend Technology Stack

-The frontend of Ruin Mang is built using TypeScript, Tailwind CSS, and Next.js.
+The frontend of Ruin Manga is built using TypeScript, Tailwind CSS, and Next.js.
 This modern and responsive web application offers an intuitive user interface for manga enthusiasts.
 It allows users to browse, search for, and read manga titles, all while offering a delightful user experience.

 ## Backend Microservices